andrewmiroshnichenko/se-datalist/README.md

 | `--sedatalist-placeholder-color` | Color of placeholder text                                           | `#999999`                      |
 | `--sedatalist-font-size`         | Charachters font size.
 Component dimesions will scale accordingly   | `16px`                         |
 | `--sedatalist-font-family`       | Font family of component typography                                 | `Roboto, sans-serif`           |

+## Events

+valueChanged(event)
+Event is fired when new option from list is chosen.
+New value is accessible as `event.detail.newValue`, old value - `as event.detail.oldValue`.

+listChanged(event)
+Event is fired when list is changed(options are either added or removed).
+New list is accessible as `event.detail.newList`, old value - `as event.detail.oldList`.